yeslogic/allsorts-tools/README.md

     find . -regextype posix-extended -type f -iregex '.*\.(ttf|otf|otc)$' -exec allsorts has-table -t EBLC -p {} \;

+### `instance`

+The `instance` tool applies a set of values (tuple) to the variation axes of a variable font to produce a static, non-variable font with those settings.

+#### Options

+* `-t, --tuple` is a comma separated list of values one for each variation axis of the font.
+The `variations` tool will list the axes, their order, and limits.
+* `-o, --output` is the path to the output font.

+#### Example

+In this example the font has two axes: `UNDO` and `UNDS`.
+We supply a value of 500 for each one and write the output font to `UnderlineTest.ttf`.

+    allsorts --tuple 500,500 UnderlineTest-VF.ttf -o UnderlineTest.ttf

 ### `layout-features`

 Prints an indented list of a font's GSUB and GPOS features.